bguiz/angular-ember-compare/content/mvc/models.md

 We will not go into the syntax of each method here, as each is fairly straight forward to use.
-The hardest part of this really lies in deciding which level of abstraction is the most appropriate for your app.
+The hardest part of this really lies in deciding which level of abstraction is the most appropriate for your application.

 As the developer, this is pretty good, as you have several great options to choose from.